6 min read

 Limiting the potentially damaging contact through a solventless automation process is one of the easiest, most fool-proof ways to preserve these delicate and desirable compounds once they’ve left the farm.
 Manufacturers interested in turning their trichomes into valuable end products and bi-products should look to purpose-built industrial trichome extractors or kief makers to help ensure they’re keeping as much of their trichome harvest as possible.

 These solvent-free extracting machines can fit up to 10 pounds of trim with a yield of 15% to 25% by weight.
 They work as stand-alone units or with the optional addition of pulverized dry ice, sifting through 180-micron screens with other size available options to maximize the yield and produce the highest quality products possible — turning trim into gold as the saying goes.

 These modern trichome extractors are easy to operate with minimal training, greatly reducing the chance of human error damaging anything throughout the process or costly overhead to run a large-scale processing plant.

-The best machines available today are made by hand from food-grade stainless steel to greatly reduce the chance of introducing microbial growth to the final product.
+The best machines or dry sift tumblers available today are made by hand from food-grade stainless steel to greatly reduce the chance of introducing microbial growth to the final product.
 They also help reduce processing time, meaning manufacturers don’t have to let their products sit on the processing floor to dry out before they can be consumed or safely packaged and shipped for retail distribution.